 Hartselle High School students may only take a course via credit recovery if they have previously taken and failed the same course with a grade of 40 or above.
 The maximum grade that can be earned for a credit recovery class is 60.
-Please note that credit recovery courses are not NCAA approved.
+Please note that credit recovery courses are not NCAA approved unless taken via ACCESS.